elvinos/Phase1SSC/LatestBuild/ReportSections/sectionbuild.md

 \begin{wrapfigure}{r}{0.56\textwidth}
   \begin{center}
-  \vspace{-40pt}
+  \vspace{-6pt}
-  \includegraphics[trim = 35 14 35 0, clip, width=0.55\textwidth]{poleszmap.eps}
+  \includegraphics[trim = 45 15 35 30, clip, width=0.55\textwidth]{poleszmap.eps}
   \end{center}
   \caption{Map of the Poles, sysTF1 = First Order, sysTF2 = Second Order}
  \label{poleszmap}
   \vspace{-20pt}
 \end{wrapfigure}

- Observing Figure \ref{2ndTFcomp} and \ref{1stTFcomp} many deviation's from MATLAB’s theoretical transfer function step response were observed.
-During the Quanser operation, a significant observable error was the drift in the Quanser, more noticeable during longer runs; potentially due to accumulating error increasing with time.
+Observing Figure \ref{2ndTFcomp} and \ref{1stTFcomp} many deviation's from MATLAB’s analytical transfer function step response were observed.
+During the Quanser operation, a significant observable error was drift, more noticeable during longer runs; potentially due to accumulating error increasing with time.
 Whilst the Quansers have error correcting features (through the closed-loop nature of the other parameters), this is only sensitive to a finite degree so could be considered imperfect.
-An initial elevator input was set to -2 (to get the fans running), and then after 40 seconds an elevator step was input into the system.
-As a result the step input may have been applied during mid oscillation past the steady state elevation position; this likely either amplified or decreased the actual step input depending on which stage of oscillation the Quanser was at.
-A 40 seconds run reduced the steady-state level to 10-20% of the steady state value.
+An initial elevator input was set to -2 (to get the fans running), and then after 40 seconds, an elevator step was input into the system.
+As a result the step input may have been applied during mid oscillation past the steady state elevation position; this likely either amplified or decreased the actual step input depending on which stage of oscillation the Quanser was at, at the moment of step input.
+The 40 second run reduced the steady-state level to 10-20% of the steady state value.
 Errors may accumulate for a greater run time as the system fails to accurately correct for inconsistencies.

 Another source of deviation is inaccuracy in step input time.
-In theory the step input is modelled as an immediate action.
-A step block was introduced in the Simulink model to automate the ‘elevator input’ at 40 seconds, however closer observation of the corresponding pitch and travel data plots revealed a slight delay.
+In theory, the step input is modelled as an immediate action.
+A step block was introduced in the Simulink model to automate the ‘elevator input’ at 40 seconds, closer observation of the corresponding pitch and travel data plots revealed a slight delay.
 Accumulated lag in the system and controller and a delayed response time both contributed to latency.
 Latency causes a phase and amplitude shift in experimental results, as well as introducing error in parameters such as the logarithmic decrement $\Lambda_i$ and damped frequency $\omega_d$ calculations.

 From a mechanical perspective, friction in the Quanser hinge support and tension from the power cables resulted in a reduction in expected elevation.
 This adds to the natural damping of the system, one explaining for the compacted peaks in experimental data (see Figure \ref{2ndTFcomp}), and could explain some variation in repeats which was larger than would be expected for a fixed experiment.

 As with any control system, noise can be introduced by external and internal factors.
 In the Quanser system, gyro noise and wind resistance are contributing factors.
-Sensors in any system measure quantities which need to be controlled - in this case the elevator sensor sampling was storing values at discrete points.
+Sensors in any system measure quantities which need to be controlled.
+In this case, the elevator sensor sampling was storing values at discrete points.
 Whilst the sampling time was quite small, capturing the general nature of the oscillating damped curves, some critical points may have been missed.
 An example can be observed at the point of highest amplitude, the inflexion behaviour begins after a region of constant amplitude.
 Computationally we see a quicker inflexion transition in this region.

-\newpage